 In March 2017, the SEC informed Cobalt that it had initiated an informal inquiry regarding the Sonangol Research and Technology Center (the "SRTC").
 As background, in December 2011, Cobalt executed the Block 20 Production Sharing Contract under which Cobalt and BP Exploration Angola (Kwanza Benguela) Limited are required to make certain social contributions to Sonangol, including for the SRTC.
 In March 2017, Cobalt also received from the SEC a voluntary request for information regarding such inquiry.
 Cobalt cooperated with the SEC, providing requested information regarding the SRTC.
 The SEC also asked for, and Cobalt provided, information regarding other aspects of its Angolan operations, including two of its wells offshore Angola.
-On January 29, 2018, the SEC formally concluded its investigation of, among other things, potential violations of the anti-bribery and antifraud provisions of the federal securities laws, including the Foreign Corrupt Practices Act, and advised that the SEC staff did not intend to recommend any enforcement action by the SEC against Cobalt.
+On January 29, 2018, the SEC formally concluded its investigation into into intend to recommend any enforcement action by the SEC against Cobalt.